Masters Training Program

 - Understand and use research outcomes to enhance educational services delivered to children who are at risk and disabled and their families.

 The Early Intervention program prepares students through coursework that is directly linked to practicum experiences.
 Eight core competency areas guide the content for coursework and field experiences.
-Full-time students can complete the program in four to six consecutive terms.
+Full-time students can complete the program in four to five consecutive terms.

 Practicum and Field Experiences